≡ Menu

 It should also be pointed out…

-That Welsh Corgi’s bark often, so please be aware of this “trait” before you decide to purchase your new Cardigan Welsh Corgi Puppy!
-This is why if you live in an apartment or in a house with really close neighbors, there’s a really good chance that his might not be the right dog for you!
-This is of course if you want to stay on good terms with your neighbors/landlord.
+That Welsh Corgi bark often, so please know this “trait” before purchasing your new Cardigan Welsh Corgi Puppy!
+This is why if you live in an apartment or a house with really close neighbors, there’s a good chance this might not be the right dog for you!
+This is if you want to stay on good terms with your neighbors/landlord.

 Also…

-These guys are an excellent family dog that will be gentle and careful with your children.
-In general, these little guys are best kept indoors and close to his humans for optimal results.
-Early socialization is important with any new puppy but if you would like your Corgi to get on well with other puppies and “furry” family members then it is particularly important.
+Welsh corgis are fast and will want to go on plenty of walks, exercise, and play with you.
+After all, they have that herding instinct, which means they will be ready and eager for a good chase!
+This is why these guys are excellent family dogs that will be gentle and careful with your children.
+These little guys are generally best kept indoors and close to their humans for optimal results.
+Early socialization is essential with any new puppy.
+Still, if you would like your Corgi to get on well with other puppies and “furry” family members, then it is essential.

 As far as guard dogs go…

-They’ll definitely provide a good early warning system without scaring your guests or your loved ones away, while still providing a friendly, active and adoring pet for your kiddies.
+They’ll provide an excellent early warning system without scaring your guests or loved ones away while providing a friendly, active, and adoring pet for your kiddies.

-• Hip dysplasia in their elder years and may suffer from disc problems in their backs.
+• Hip dysplasia in their elder years and may suffer from disc problems on their backs.

-• Degenerative Myelopathy which is a serious disease that can eventually paralyze the hind legs of affected dogs.
+• Degenerative Myelopathy is a severe disease that can eventually paralyze the hind legs of affected dogs.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?